majeeddl/majeeddl/README.md

 - 🔭 I’m currently working on ...

-        New software designing with DotNET core web application
+        DDD and clean architecture in DotNET core and NestJs

 - 🌱 I’m currently learning ...